Guides

 Daily, weekly, monthly, and quarterly maintenance — keep frontmatter clean, indexes fresh, and stale records archived.

 A Braingent repo accumulates records the way any Git repo accumulates code.
 Most of it stays useful.
-Some drifts: frontmatter goes stale, indexes fall behind, captures get duplicated, the same lesson gets written three different ways across three different records.
+Some drifts: frontmatter goes stale, indexes fall behind, captures get duplicated, and the same lesson gets written in several places.

 Maintenance is the cleanup loop.
 It runs on a schedule, not on a feeling.